cwgoes/pluranimity.org/_posts/2019-05-19-comparative-advantages-distributed-ledgers.md

 Why might this approach not be feasible?

 > The relevant data cannot be easily or securely verified.
-Distributed ledgers can notarize data but have no way to verify its authenticity.<sup>??</sup>.
+Distributed ledgers can notarise data but have no way to verify its authenticity.<sup>??</sup>.

 not in all cases, but verification just needs to be cost-to-forge, not perfect